ppetrovtv/pine_script_docs/source/Strategies.rst

 real-time, orders would be executed on every new tick.

 It is also possible to emulate order queue.
-The setting is called “Verify Price For Limit Orders” and can be found in strategy properties or set in script itself: **strategy(... backtest\_fill\_limits\_assumption=X, ...)**.
+The setting is called "Verify Price For Limit Orders" and can be found in strategy properties or set in script itself: **strategy(... backtest\_fill\_limits\_assumption=X, ...)**.
 The specified value = number of points/pips (minimum price movements), default value = 0.
 A